-Supporting the Mekong River Commission in organisational reform
+Supporting the Mekong River Commission on organisational development

-Title: Transboundary water management with the Mekong River Commission – Component: Supporting the Mekong River Commission in organisational reform
+Title: Supporting the Mekong River Commission on organisational development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)